A mysterious park lined with impressive stone Buddha statues | Morioka City's "Rakan Children's Park" Historical Heritage Site [Iwate Prefecture]

 A group of stone Buddha statues consisting of 5 Tathagata statues and 16 Rakan statues

-, the structure is different from the commonly known Five Wisdom Buddhas: Dainichi, Akshobhya, Hōshō, Amitabha, and Amoghavajra (who are identified with Shakyamuni)
+, the structure is different from the commonly known Five Wisdom Buddhas: Dainichi, Akshobhya, Hōshō, Amitabha, and Amoghavajra (who are identified with Shakyamuni).

 - Dainichi Nyorai

-- Taho Nyorai (Many Treasures Buddha)
+- Nyorai (Many Treasures Buddha)

 - Shakyamuni Tathagata